ng-Classic/ng-classic/packages/misc/angular-in-memory-web-api/README.md

 demonstrates library usage with tested examples.

-The `HeroInMemDataService` class (in `test/fixtures/hero-in-mem-data-service.ts`) is a Hero-oriented `InMemoryDbService` such as you might see in an HTTP sample in the Angular documentation.
+The `HeroInMemDataService` class (in `test/fixtures/hero-in-mem-data-service.ts`) is a Hero-oriented `InMemoryDbService` such as you might see in an HTTP sample in the Angular Classicdocumentation.

 The `HeroInMemDataOverrideService` class (in `test/fixtures/hero-in-mem-data-override-service.ts`) demonstrates a few ways to override methods of the base `HeroInMemDataService`.